yuvraj-malhi/Linux-Shell/README.md

 8. **Getting history of previous commands** - Using SIGINT and SIGQUIT behaviour when _SIGINT (Ctrl + C)_ is pressed on the keyboard, the shell displays the last 10 executed commands on the console, alongwith their status and exits. when _SIGQUIT (Ctrl + \)_ is pressed, the shell asks the user to quit or not.

+9. **Opening external applications** - Can easily open other applications like firefox, peek, leafpad, etc directly from the shell.